JuliaLang/www.julialang.org/downloads/platform.md

 ## Debian/Ubuntu Linux

 Recent Debian/ubuntu distributions include their own build of Julia, which can be installed in the usual way.
+Check the versions of Julia provided in [Ubuntu](https://packages.ubuntu.com/search?keywords=julia) and [Debian](https://packages.debian.org/search?keywords=julia).
 If this is not the version of Julia you want, you will need to use the official binaries.

 ```
 sudo apt install julia